inSileco/inSileco.github.io/content/post/makrdownEverywhere/index.markdown

 and unanswered questions, many implementations and extensions of Markdown appeared over the years to answer these issues.

-Here I'd like to expand on this and develop why Markdown is so common, why I think it is for the best and why I think it could be useful for academics.
-T
+In this post I'd like to expand on this and write down some thoughts I have regarding Markdown.
+My goal is to shed some light on the exact nature of Markdown which would hopefully explains why Markdown is everywhere through different flavors.
+I would conclude this posts by asking whether Markdown is a suitable option for academic writing.

 ## Origin and philosophy

-If you scroll down the Wikipedia page, you should learn that Markdown was first released in 2004 by John Gruber and you will find the URL of the *orignal webpage* on daringfireball.net, *i.e.* https://daringfireball.net/projects/markdown/.
+If you scroll down the Wikipedia page, you would learn that Markdown was first released in 2004 (Facebook was born this year) by John Gruber and you will find the URL of the *orignal webpage* on daringfireball.net, *i.e.* https://daringfireball.net/projects/markdown/.
 There you will find:

 1. details about the Markdown's philosophy,